 “I joined the film to get out of my comfort zone and try something new.
 I relate to Link a lot.
 We both experienced hardships growing up and we’re both looking to connect with our mums.
-I learned a lot from the experience, like how we have to do scenes multiple times and from multiple angles to get it right.
-I also learned how to tap into my emotions by drawing from my real life relationships and memories.
+I learned a lot from the experience, like how to tap into my emotions by drawing from my real-life relationships and memories.
 It was hard, but now I want to be an actor.”

 PASMAY: Bobby Pierro